 The Spitteleck was “Designed” by the architeckt Eckart Schmidt and built by the BMK Ingenieurhochbau Berlin between 1980 and 1985.
 The brutalist monstrosity housed 295 apartments, a kindergarten, 2 stores and a restaurant.
 The concrete facade was decorated with various depictions of children, animals and flowers in an attempt to add some decorative element to its surroundings.

 Even though it stuck out like a sore thumb, the Spitteleck was awarded the “Architecture Prize of Berlin” in 1986.
+Speaking of Design Awards, have you heard of Superfest – the almost unbreakable East German Glass?
 The Spitteleck – despite its brutalist architecture – signaled a new era for East German City Planning.
 The Spitteleck tried to fit in with its surroundings by following the “natural” flow and height of the (previous and) surrounding buildings.
 It was an attempt to fit in with its surroundings, if one ignores the ugly cubic exterior

 So whats so special about this Building?
 The Illuminated Coca Cola Advertisement on top of it!